Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 Group at RPCI where he analyzed clinical trial data.
 He also worked as a software engineer for several companies on projects ranging from point-of-sale software to embedded systems.
-He has a Ph.D. in computer science (focused on natural language processing), and MS degrees in biostatistics and English literature.
+He has a Ph.D. in computer science (focused on natural language processing), and MA degrees in biostatistics and English literature.
 His research interests include scientific and statistical computing, natural language processing (especially authorship identification), linguistics, climate science, gun violence, ethics, and literature.